 Strategic Consulting Lead

-I combine two roles within LEO.
+I combine two roles within LEO Learning.
 The first is Principal Learning Consultant, providing advice and guidance to both public and private sector organisations on learning and development strategy.

 I draw on the experience I have gained from running large training organisations, including a previous role as Head of Production and Broadcast Training at the BBC.
 Much of learning is about producing and distributing engaging storytelling, consequently I also draw on previous roles as a newspaper journalist and television producer and editor.